monsoonmaelstrom/book2/book2.md

 “Can’t say I’m surprised.
 So you were right then?
 Someone was watching the building?”

 “Yeah.
-They didn’t seem to know who Giorgi was, though.
+Although they didn’t seem to know who Giorgi was.
 At least not by sight.”

 We walk in silence for a bit until we reach the cafe.